Los Angeles Motoring Accident Lawyer / Practice / Evidence Gathering, Car Accidents

 Because of this, evidence that a court may deem inadmissible could still become allowed in a civil discovery matter.
 So if it’s allowed, it tends to prove or disprove the existence of other evidence.
 Perhaps the additional evidence could eventually come to trial.
 Also, victims must demonstrate the truth of the matter asserted to win.

-They are allowed to fish for evidence so that they can do just that.
-For example, if the car crash victim was escorted away in an ambulance, how would that victim obtain accident scene evidence.
+They are allowed to fish for evidence to do just that.
+For example, if the car crash victim was escorted away in an ambulance, how would that victim obtain accident scene evidence?
 Those hospitalized plaintiffs would later seek discoverable evidence, including a Traffic Collision Investigation Report to prove their case.
 Even police reports will generally be considered hearsay during the trial.
 Why?
-First of all, an official report about your crash could lead to witnesses and refresh said witnesses’ (like the cops you call to trial) memories.
+First, an official report about your crash could lead to witnesses and refresh said witnesses’ (like the cops you call to trial) memories.

 If the motion to compel is granted, you lose.
 If not, the court will find that the evidence sought is privileged or confidential during civil discovery.
-You can appeal this ruling by seeking a write or mandate or prohibition or appeal after the final verdict.
+You can appeal this ruling by seeking a writ, mandate, prohibition, or appeal after the final verdict.
 Also, as seen in Greyhound Corp. v.
 Superior Court (1961) 56 Cal.
 2d 355, both parties will have compelling reasons to find and produce as much evidence as possible.

 What is “Evidence Gathering” in a Car Accident Case?